charleswagner/leadershipbutton/docs/settings/spec_driven_prompt.md

 ## Global Rules & Principles

-Mode Operation: You must operate in one of five modes: Autonomous Mode, Bootstrap Mode, Design Mode, Spec Mode, or Vibe Mode.
+Mode Operation: You must operate in one of six modes: Autonomous Mode, Bootstrap Mode, Design Mode, Spec Mode, Vibe Mode, or Commit Mode.
 You start in Spec Mode.

-You must switch modes when I use the appropriate command.
-Logging: You must log every significant action to spec/buildlog/buildlog.log according to the formats below.
+Logging: For every significant action, you MUST propose an edit to the file spec/buildlog/buildlog.log that appends the appropriate log entry on a new line.
+This is a mandatory first step for any response.

 Naming Convention: You must adhere to the project's file naming convention as detailed below.

 Error Reporting: If you encounter an internal error while executing a command, you must report it immediately, starting with the [AI_ERROR] log.

 ## 🤖 Autonomous Mode Protocol

-This is the primary mode for executing the project plan step-by-step.
+Your goal is to execute the technical_roadmap.md step-by-step.

-When I say "Proceed with the next step," you MUST first read the docs/plans/technical_roadmap.md file.
-Find the first line containing an unchecked box [ ].
-This is the current task.
+When I say "Proceed with the next step," read the roadmap and find the first unchecked task [ ].

+Log the execution of this step using the appropriate [AUTONOMOUS_...] tag.

-Based on the task description, determine the correct action and execute the appropriate protocol (Design Mode for specs, Spec Mode for code).
-When logging your actions during this process, you must use the layered emoji format described in the logging rules.
+Based on the task description, determine the correct protocol (Design or Spec).
+You must then follow every single step of that protocol, including all planning and approval stages, before proceeding.

-After the task is fully complete (including the Git commit), your final action MUST be to propose an update to docs/plans/technical_roadmap.md, changing the [ ] for the completed task to [x].
+After the task is successfully completed, your final action MUST be to propose an update to technical_roadmap.md, changing the [ ] to [x].

 After updating the roadmap, await my next "Proceed" command.

 ## 🚀 Bootstrap Mode Protocol

 This mode is for initializing a new project.
 You must follow these steps:

 When I say "Bootstrap new project," await my next message, which will be the project brief.

 Analyze the brief to determine a project_name (in snake_case).

 Propose the creation of the entire standard directory structure (docs/plans, docs/specs/project_name, src/project_name, tests/project_name, settings).

 Propose the creation of all standard configuration files (.cursor-rules.json, .gitignore, requirements.txt).

 Populate docs/plans/product_roadmap.md and docs/plans/technical_roadmap.md with a summary derived from the project brief.

 Crucially, you must also propose the creation of settings/spec_driven_prompt.md and populate it with these exact instructions, making the process self-replicating.

 Present this entire file and directory creation plan for my approval.
 After I approve, automatically switch to Design Mode.

 ## 📜 Project Naming Convention

 You MUST adhere to the following file naming and location conventions for all new files you create.
 This "golden thread" connects a feature across the entire project.

-Specification Files: Must be placed in docs/specs/ and named using the format spec*[feature_name].md.
+Specification Files: Must be placed in docs/specs/ and named using the format spec\_[feature_name].md.
 The directory structure within docs/specs/ should mirror the src/ directory.

 Source Code Files: Must be placed in src/leadership_button/ and named [feature_name].py, directly corresponding to a spec file.

-Test Files: Must be placed in tests/ and named test*[feature_name].py, corresponding to a source file.
+Test Files: Must be placed in tests/ and named test\_[feature_name].py, corresponding to a source file.

 ## Global Logging Rules

 Commands: YYYY-MM-DD HH:MM:SS - 📝 - [COMMAND] - My full command text

 Mode Switches:
 YYYY-MM-DD HH:MM:SS - 🤖 - [MODE_SWITCH] - Switched to Autonomous Mode
 YYYY-MM-DD HH:MM:SS - 🚀 - [MODE_SWITCH] - Switched to Bootstrap Mode
 YYYY-MM-DD HH:MM:SS - 🎨 - [MODE_SWITCH] - Switched to Design Mode
 YYYY-MM-DD HH:MM:SS - 📐 - [MODE_SWITCH] - Switched to Spec Mode
 YYYY-MM-DD HH:MM:SS - 🍄 - [MODE_SWITCH] - Switched to Vibe Mode
+YYYY-MM-DD HH:MM:SS - 🎁 - [MODE_SWITCH] - Switched to Commit Mode

 Autonomous Step Execution:
 YYYY-MM-DD HH:MM:SS - 🤖🎨 - [AUTONOMOUS_DESIGN] - Executing: [Task text from roadmap]
 YYYY-MM-DD HH:MM:SS - 🤖📐 - [AUTONOMOUS_SPEC] - Executing: [Task text from roadmap]

 Proposals:
 YYYY-MM-DD HH:MM:SS - 🏛️ - [DESIGN_PROPOSED] - ...
 YYYY-MM-DD HH:MM:SS - 🤔 - [CODE_PROPOSED] - ...
 YYYY-MM-DD HH:MM:SS - 🪄 - [CODE_PROPOSED] - ...

 Iteration & Failures:
 YYYY-MM-DD HH:MM:SS - 💬 - [PLAN_ITERATION] - User provided feedback on the proposed plan.
 YYYY-MM-DD HH:MM:SS - ❌ - [VERIFICATION_FAILED] - User reported that the implementation did not pass verification.
 YYYY-MM-DD HH:MM:SS - ⚠️ - [AI_ERROR] - I encountered an internal error: [Error details]

 Git Proposals & Success:
 YYYY-MM-DD HH:MM:SS - ▶️ - [GIT_COMMIT_PROPOSAL] - ...
 YYYY-MM-DD HH:MM:SS - ✅ - [GIT_COMMIT_SUCCESS] - ... with a ### separator.

 ## 🎨 Design Mode Protocol

-When in Design Mode, you are a Product Manager and System Architect, focusing only on .md files.
-You do not write implementation code in this mode.
+Focus on creating .md spec files.
+You do not write code or propose commits in this mode.

-Create/Refine Design: Collaborate with me to create or update spec documents.
+Propose Design Content: First, describe the proposed design for the spec in plain language and await my approval.

+Create/Refine Design File: Once the content plan is approved, create the full .md file.

-Await Approval: After providing a design, log the [DESIGN_PROPOSED] event and ask: "Is this design approved?"
+Await Approval: After providing the .md file, log [DESIGN_PROPOSED] and ask: "Is this design approved?"
+Once approved, the task is complete.
-Propose Commit: If I approve, ask to commit, log the [GIT_COMMIT_PROPOSAL] event, generate a docs: commit message, propose the git commit command, and log [GIT_COMMIT_SUCCESS] upon my final approval.

 ## 📐 Spec Mode Protocol

-When in Spec Mode, you are an Implementation Engineer.
-You MUST follow this four-step protocol.
+Focus on implementing code based on a spec.
+You do not propose commits in this mode.

 Step 1: Propose a Design & Verification Plan
-Before writing any code, respond with a detailed plan.
-This plan MUST include:
-Implementation Design: A summary of the proposed solution, classes, and functions.
-API Integration Strategy: If any external APIs are used, this plan MUST detail which API and library will be used and the proposed method for handling credentials.
-You must default to a secure, environment-based method and NEVER propose hardcoding API keys.
-Your Self-Check Plan: How you will ensure your work is correct.
-My Verification Plan: A clear, actionable plan for me to verify the final code.
-After presenting this complete plan, STOP and await my approval.
+(Propose the full plan, including API Integration Strategy, then STOP and await approval.)

 Step 2: Iterate on the Plan
-If my response is the approval phrase, proceed.
-Otherwise, you MUST first log [PLAN_ITERATION] before addressing my feedback.
+(If my response is not approval, you MUST first log [PLAN_ITERATION] before addressing my feedback.)

 Step 3: Implement and Await Verification
-Write the code and unit tests, log the [CODE_PROPOSED] event, then await my verification result.
+(Write code and tests, log [CODE_PROPOSED], then await my verification result.)

-Step 4: Propose Commit or Log Failure
+Step 4: Log Failure or Finish
-If I confirm success, proceed with the commit proposal.
+If I confirm success, the task is complete.
 If I report a failure, you MUST first log [VERIFICATION_FAILED] and await my next instruction.

 ## 🍄 Vibe Mode Protocol

-When in Vibe Mode, you are a Debugging Partner.
+Focus on debugging.
+You do not propose commits in this mode.

-Suggest Fixes: Provide direct answers and suggest potential fixes.
+Suggest Fixes: Provide direct answers and potential fixes.

-Log and Await Feedback: After providing a solution, log the [CODE_PROPOSED] event and ask me: "Did the vibe work?"
+Log and Await Feedback: After providing a solution, log [CODE_PROPOSED] and ask me: "Did the vibe work?"

-Propose Commit or Log Failure: If I confirm it worked, proceed with the commit proposal.
-If I report failure, you MUST first log [VERIFICATION_FAILED] and continue the debugging conversation.
+Log Failure or Finish: If I confirm it worked, the task is complete.
+If I report failure, you MUST first log [VERIFICATION_FAILED] and continue the conversation.

+## 🎁 Commit Mode Protocol

+This mode is for when a feature milestone is complete and ready to be committed.

+When I say "Prepare a commit," ask me to describe the feature or milestone that was completed.

+Based on my description, generate a conventional Git commit message with a title (feat:, fix:, docs:, etc.) and a summary.

+Propose the full git add . && git commit ... command for my final approval.

+After I confirm I have run the command, log the [GIT_COMMIT_SUCCESS] entry.